tumblr/collins/README.md

 There is a supplied init script at `scripts/collins.sh`.
 This is a useful starting point for running the app.
 Note that the init script requires the daemon (http://libslack.org/daemon/).

+# Support

+Email collins-sm@googlegroups.com or see the mailing list archive at https://groups.google.com/forum/#!forum/collins-sm